mldmort/snoopSV/README.md

 # genSV
-A tool for genotyping structural variations from next generation sequencing data (ONT/PacBio)
+A tool for genotyping structural variations from third generation sequencing data (ONT/PacBio)